 In general, insurance does cover ABA therapy for children diagnosed with Autism or Autism Spectrum Disorder.
 However, every insurance policy is different, so it’s important to check with your specific provider.
 Your insurance may have certain requirements in order to meet coverage.
 The cost of ABA therapy can vary depending on your insurance coverage, your provider, and many other factors.

 What is the Best Type of Insurance for ABA Services for Autism?

-In addition to ABA therapy, there is the possibility that a child with autism spectrum disorder will benefit from speech and occupational therapy, physical therapy, psychiatric, neurology, and other specialties.
-Some of these are available in the school setting and covered by the school district.
-Some therapies aren’t covered at all and could be an out of pocket expense.
+In addition to ABA therapy, there is the possibility that a child with autism spectrum disorder will benefit from speech and occupational therapy, physical therapy, psychiatry, neurology, and other specialties.
+Some of these are available in the school setting and are covered by the school district.
+Some therapies aren’t covered at all and could be an out-of-pocket expense.
 It is always a good idea to call ahead and find out what is covered and what is not covered before starting a course of therapy.
 Planning ahead and finding the right insurance that covers the specialties that your child with autism will need is good.

 Getting ABA Sessions Started!

-- One to one applied behavior analysis therapy in your home or in a clinical setting.
+- One-to-one applied behavior analysis therapy in your home, in our NJ center or in your daycare.